AWS releases models and datasets to help predict COVID-19’s spread

 AWS’ simulator can assign a probability distribution to disease variables for each individual.
 For example, users can set parameters like whether individuals will develop symptoms within 2 to 5 days after exposure or 14 to 21 days after exposure.
 The simulator also captures population dynamics, such that the transition from one state to the next for an individual is influenced by the states of the others in the population.
 For example, a person transitions from a “susceptible” to “exposed” state in the model based on factors like whether the person is vulnerable due to preexisting conditions and interventions such as social distancing.

 “Our open-source code simulates COVID-19 case projections at various regional granularity levels.
 The output is the projection of the total confirmed cases over a specific timeline for a target state or a country, for a given degree of intervention,” AWS explains in a blog post.
 “Our solution first tries to understand the approximate time to peak and expected case rates of the daily COVID-19 cases for the target entity (state/country) by analysis of the disease incidence patterns.
 Next, it selects the best (optimal) parameters using optimization techniques on a simulation model.
-Finally, it generates the projections of daily and cumulative confirmed cases, starting from the beginning of the outbreak uptil a specified length of time in the future.”
+Finally, it generates the projections of daily and cumulative confirmed cases, starting from the beginning of the outbreak [to] a specified length of time in the future.”

 Beyond AWS, Google Cloud has released models and datasets to help develop mitigation measures around COVID-19.
 Facebook, too, has released models predicting the spread of COVID-19 in countries including the U.S.